 Students are encouraged to borrow only what they need and to seek outside scholarships and save summer earnings in order to reduce overall indebtedness.
 The Financial Aid Office works closely with students to achieve this goal.
-We also work diligently to ensure that our graduates will be able to repay their loans upon graduation—Luther's Stafford Loan default rate of less than two percent is evidence of our success.
+We also work diligently to ensure that our graduates will be able to repay their loans upon graduation—Luther's Stafford Loan default rate of less than four percent is evidence of our success.

 At Luther College, the following types of loans may be available to you and your family to assist in financing educational costs: